konpyutaika/nifikop/site/docs/3_manage_nifi/1_manage_clusters/2_cluster_scaling/2_auto_scaling/1_using_keda.md

 ### Deploy NiFi cluster autoscaling group

-Now we will deploy a `NifiNodeGroupAutoscaler` to define how and what we want to autoscale :
+Now we will deploy a `NifiNodeGroupAutoscaler` to define how and what we want to autoscale:

 ```yaml
 apiVersion: nifi.konpyutaika.com/v1alpha1